2006 – Lecturer (from 2008, Senior lecturer, and from, 2013 Professor) in Ecological and Evolutionary Modellinf, University of Aberdeen.

 Impact of Phylogenetic Tree Completeness and Misspecification of Sampling Fractions on Trait Dependent Diversification ModelsSystematic Biology, vol. 72, no. 1, pp. 106-119Contributions to Journals: Articles

 The consequences of tree disease and pre-emptive felling on functional and genetic connectivity for woodland invertebratesEcological Informatics, vol. 72, 101820Contributions to Journals: Articles

 Safeguarding imperiled biodiversity and evolutionary processes in the Wallacea center of endemismBioScience, vol. 72, no. 11, pp. 1118-1130Contributions to Journals: Articles

 The missing link in biogeographic reconstruction: Accounting for lineage extinction rewrites historyJournal of Biogeography, vol. 49, no. 11, pp. 1941-1951Contributions to Journals: Articles

 Getting lost in the matrix?
 On how the characteristics and arrangement of linear landscape elements influence ecological connectivityLandscape Ecology, vol. 37, pp. 2503–2517Contributions to Journals: Articles

 Reconstruction of state-dependent diversification: integrating phenotypic traits into molecular phylogeniesEnvironmental Microbial Evolution.
 Springer NatureChapters in Books, Reports and Conference Proceedings: Chapters

 Modelling the responses of partially-migratory metapopulations to changing seasonal migration rates: from theory to data.Journal of Animal EcologyContributions to Journals: Articles

-Fauxcurrence: simulating multi-species occurrences for null models in species distribution modelling and biogeographyEcography, e05880Contributions to Journals: Articles
+Fauxcurrence: simulating multi-species occurrences for null models in species distribution modelling and biogeographyEcography, vol. 2022, no. 7, e05880Contributions to Journals: Articles